Updated on May 16, 2019

 If you use supports, you will always have visible surface marks.
 So why not use more supports then?
 If your plan is to get smooth surface, sanding will be necessary.
 Therefore, by adding additional supports you will not add so much of sanding work for yourself, but your success rate increase can be dramatical.
 Also, you can plan your orientation that surface with least importance gets heavily supported.
 This way you might get away with fantastic success rate and zero post-processing efforts.
 But remember that with increased density you will also increase consumption of material and removal of supports might sometimes be tricky.

 Quality of supports greatly depends on your chosen software package.
-Such programs like Meshmixer, Chitubox or Lychee allows you to modify almost all parameters of supports.
+Such programs like Meshmixer, Chitubox, Lychee or Voxeldance Tango allows you to modify almost all parameters of supports.
 By trying various configuration options and running experiments you can easily find a way that works best for your setup.
 Remember, that you do not have to stick to original 3D printing software provided by equipment manufacturer.
 You can import your STL to other software packages, add supports, export that updated STL file and use that on software that runs your machine.

 One critical point here.
 Never fully rely on automatic support generation!
 Almost all such functions are not perfect and can be used as a starting point, but further analysis and manual adjustment must be done.
 This is extremely important.

 People often overlook this feature.
 If you use some third party software, keep an eye on those that allow you to bridge supports together instead of placing them individually.

 Such connections among supports greatly reduce chances of support failures.
 This technique will produce stiffer set of base and secondary supports that are less prone to breakage and failures.
 However, that also leads to higher consumption of resin.